olehsekirkin/Data-Analysis/README.md

 # The-Data-Projects

-A series of unconnected projects where I explore different aspects of data analysis: divided into four parts; data cleaning and transformation, data analysis, data visualization through MySQL and a Python pipeline; and data engineering projects through AWS.
+A series of unconnected projects where I explore different aspects of data analysis: divided into four parts; data cleaning and transformation, data analysis, data visualization through MySQL and a Python pipeline; and data engineering projects through AWS

 ### CURRENT WORK IN PROGRESS: